paul-freeman/ceverpy/README.md

 This is not to say that these package versions are required, but if you encounter problems, this may be a place to start your search.

+## Modifying the code

+All the installation methods mentioned so far are *package installations*, meaning they will install poropyck into the appropriate Python path known by your version of Python.
+These installed files are usually hidden away and difficult to access.

-If you would like to make changes to the code, you should install it in development mode, using
+If you would like to make modifications to the poropyck code, you will need to perform the setup in *development mode*.
+To do this, download the source code from github and run the ``setup.py`` file with the ``develop`` option, like
+this:

     python setup.py develop

-This will install it such that it uses the code in your poropyck folder instead of looking in the conda or pip installation directory.

-When you are done changing the code, you should upload (push) it to Github.
-Then you can stope development mode using
+Doing this will "install" ``poropyck`` but will actually use the ``pick_dtw.py`` file in the downloaded source code.
+Any changes made to this file will be available the next time you run ``poropyck``.

+Installing packages in *development mode* is not a good long term solution, as it can cause problems in the system down the road.
+Therefore, it is recommended that you properly deactivate *development mode* when you have finished working on your changes.
+You can do this by running:

     python setup.py develop --uninstall

+Good package management is an important part of software development.

 ## Input data

-It should be obvious that the ``lengths`` input into the code is just a list of length measurements.
-If the list contains only 1 measurement, the length variable will have no uncertainty, but ``poropyck`` should still work.

 The signal files used as input to ``poropyck`` should be CSV files.